sammehdi/ck3-better-rum/README.md

 - Buffed the following characters: Suleyman ibn Qutalmish, his son Kilij Arslan, Seljuk successor Malik Shah, Alexios Komnenos
 - Set Malik Shah as Seljuk Emperor's designated heir (to follow history)
 - Added a "Destroy Rum" decision for the Byzantine Emperor to take to reverse the De Jure changes caused when Rum was created
+- Buffed Oghuz culture innovations so that Seljuk players don't need to culture swap (this was to fix flavor)

 That's about it!